vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-tracker.md

 * Typing: 95 wpm moving average, placing me at the 94.1th percentile.
 The score values range from 70 wpm to 110 wpm.

-* Sequence memory: 17.2 points moving average, placing me at the 94.9th percentile.
-The score values range from 10 to 20, but with a few data points below 10 and a few above 20.
-My highest recorded score seems to be 29.
-My normal good score is in the 16-20 range.

-* Verbal memory: 118.4 points moving average, placing me at the 95.0th percentile.
-My historical score range is between 40 and 160, but recent results have been on the higher end.
-This may be a case of a game where I have improved in game-specific ways.

 * Number memory: 13.6 points moving average, placing me at the 96.2th percentle.
 My score ranges between 13 and 15.